pleerock/gulpclass/README.md

     this peace of code reads your gulpfile.ts contents, and asks typescript to transpile it on-the-fly and executes tralated result as javascript.

-    (you can run `npm install typescript --save` if you dont have typescript package installed)
+    (you need to run `npm install typescript --save` if you dont have typescript package installed)

     **alternative approaches (old approaches):**